-The project would proactively plan for future transportation options within the I-73 corridor.
+The project would proactively plan for future transportation options within the I-73 Corridor.

-On October 20 1992, under ISTEA, the USDOT announced the designation of the Southeast High-Speed Rail (HSR) corridor connecting Charlotte, North Carolina, Richmond, Virginia, and Washington, D.C.
-On December 1, 1998, under TEA-21, the Southeast HSR corridor was extended from Charlotte, North Carolina through Greenville, South Carolina and Atlanta Georgia to Macon, Georgia; and from Raleigh, North Carolina through Columbia, South Carolina and Savannah, Georgia to Jacksonville, Florida.
+On October 20, 1992, under ISTEA, the USDOT announced the designation of the Southeast High-Speed Rail (HSR) Corridor connecting Charlotte, North Carolina, Richmond, Virginia, and Washington, D.C.
+On December 1, 1998, under TEA-21, the Southeast HSR Corridor was extended from Charlotte, North Carolina, through Greenville, South Carolina, and Atlanta, Georgia, to Macon, Georgia; and from Raleigh, North Carolina, through Columbia, South Carolina, and Savannah, Georgia, to Jacksonville, Florida.

 HSR, as a mode of transportation, has the potential to provide an efficient, reliable, safe, and an affordable alternative to highway and airport congestion.
-In order to implement the development of the Southeast HSR corridor, the Southeastern Economic Alliance was created consisting of 14 cities across six Southeast states.
-In 1999, the SCDOT Transportation Commission passed a resolution in favor of the Southeast HSR corridor and supporting extensions of the HSR system to Charleston, South Carolina and Myrtle Beach, South Carolina.
+In order to implement the development of the Southeast HSR Corridor, the Southeastern Economic Alliance was created consisting of 16 cities across six Southeast states.
+In 1999, the SCDOT Transportation Commission passed a resolution in favor of the Southeast HSR Corridor and supporting extensions of the HSR system to Charleston, South Carolina, and Myrtle Beach, South Carolina.

-An EIS was completed for the corridor between Washington, D.C. and Charlotte, North Carolina in 2002, identifying a preferred route for the rail system.
-The EIS for the segment from Petersburg, Virginia (and possibly Richmond, Virginia) to Raleigh, North Carolina is currently underway and should be completed in the spring of 2006 or 2007.
-Also, an EIS is currently being prepared for the linking of Hampton Roads and Norfolk, Virginia area to the Southeast HSR corridor and should be completed by early 2006.
-A feasibility study for HSR between Charlotte, North Carolina and Macon, Georgia was completed in 2004, and found a HSR corridor between the two locations was practical.
+An EIS was completed for the corridor between Washington, D.C., and Charlotte, North Carolina, in 2002, identifying a preferred route for the rail system.
+The EIS for the segment from Petersburg, Virginia (and possibly Richmond, Virginia), to Raleigh, North Carolina, is currently underway and should be completed in August 2009.
+Also, an EIS is currently being prepared for the linking of Hampton Roads and Norfolk, Virginia, area to the Southeast HSR Corridor and is being finalized.
+A feasibility study for HSR between Charlotte, North Carolina, and Macon, Georgia, was completed in 2004, and found a HSR Corridor between the two locations was practical.
 The City of Charlotte is also generating funds via a local tax to build portions of their commuter rail system that will likely become part of the HSR.